dairin0d/OctreeSplatting/Notes/Overview.md

 ![map-at-3-artifacts](images/map_at_3_artifacts.png "Artifacts when using octant map at 3x3 pixels.
 Those are supposed to be straight lines!")

-As a compromise, we can try to use a ["higher fidelity" map](https://github.com/dairin0d/OctreeSplatting/commit/cd24d35a131a8abc6ef915ef44f302f0fda71543) at 3x3 size (e.g., a map containing 64-bit masks, tested against the combined masks of the node's grandchildren).
+As a compromise, we can try to use a ["higher fidelity" map](https://github.com/dairin0d/OctreeSplatting/commit/cd24d35a131a8abc6ef915ef44f302f0fda71543) at 3x3 size (e.g., a map containing 64-bit masks, tested against the combined masks of the node's children).
 This reduces the above-mentioned artifacts, though obviously with a smaller performance gain:

 | NET5 | Mono | IL2CPP |
 | :-: | :-: | :-: |